martinhristov90/terraformNullCount/readme.md

     ```
 - Run `terraform init` to download the null provider.

-- Run `terraform plan` to see what actions are going to be performed Terraform.
+- Run `terraform plan` to see what actions are going to be performed by Terraform.
 Output should look like this :
     ```
     Terraform will perform the following actions: